Internal Linking Basics

 2. They enable your visitors to navigate to content that interests them without constantly going back to your menu bar.
 Ease of navigation is one of the UX (User experience) factors Google uses to rank websites.
 It also keeps visitors engaged and an engaged visitor is on their way to becoming a customer.

-3. They provide an information hierarchy for your website, this allows the search engine crawlers (spiders) to follow links through the site to every page, if you have no internal links to a page, the spiders can't see it, if it can't be seen it cant be indexed so cannot be ranked. no matter how great it is.
+3. They provide an information hierarchy for your website, this allows the search engine crawlers (spiders) to follow links through the site to every page, if you have no internal links to a page, the spiders can't see it, if it can't be seen it can't be indexed so cannot be ranked.

 4. They spread link juice (ranking power) around your website, if you have a high-ranking page linking to a low ranking one it will pull it up, sometimes internal linking is all that's needed to push a page listed on page 2 of the SERPS (Search Engine Result Pages) up to page 1